600 BC Onwards Chinese History in a Nutshell

-The Chinese civilization embodies benevolence, wisdom, discipline, self-respect, family values, and constant innovation as some of its guiding principles for long-lasting propagation.
-The Han dynasty was not the first imperial kingdom to unite China, it was The Qin Dynasty.
-But historians consider the Han dynasty as the first breakout dynasty within the imperial saga, laying down the structure of an enduring civilization.
-The emergence of imperial China is marked by the birth of other major dynasties around the world that are either contemporaries or founded before the advent of the Han dynasty.
-Cyrus the Great, founded The Achaemenid Empire, the first Persian empire and the largest in the ancient world.
-Alexander The Great, brought the Greek civilization to its high point leaving a legacy as a General to be only matched by Julius Caesar.
+The Chinese civilization embodies benevolence, wisdom, discipline, self-respect, family values, and constant innovation as guiding principles for long-lasting propagation.
+The Han dynasty was not the first imperial kingdom to unite China; it was The Qin Dynasty.
+But historians consider the Han dynasty the first breakout dynasty within the imperial saga, laying down the structure of an enduring civilization.
+The emergence of imperial China is marked by the birth of other major dynasties around the world that were either contemporary or founded before the advent of the Han dynasty.
+Cyrus the Great founded The Achaemenid Empire, the first Persian empire and the largest in the ancient world.
+Alexander The Great brought the Greek civilization to its high point, leaving a legacy as a General to be only matched by Julius Caesar.
 Caesar remains one of the most followed Generals even today.
 Caesar’s assignation led to the genesis of the Roman empire.
-The Maurya Empire (established in 322 BC) in India like the Han empire, characterizes the Golden age of Indian civilization and remains one of the greatest civilizations of all time.
+The Mauryan Empire (established in 322 BC) in India, like the Han empire, characterizes the Golden age of Indian civilization and remains one of the greatest civilizations of all time.
 The Mayans in Mesoamerica captivated the world through art, culture, and the best sustainable agricultural practices in the world.
 Mayan civilization remains one of the most peaceful civilizations of the world, an apogee of wonder, engineering, and connectedness.
 Among the major philosophers, Confucius’s contribution to society is perhaps the greatest considering his teachings are the bedrock of the foundation of the Chinese civilization.

 Han empire’s first emperor, Gaozu revived Confucianism, and Wu the Great cemented Confucius thought as the central tenet of Imperial China.